 Graduated 1993 with a Psychology major and Business Administration minor.

-After receiveing her undergraduate degree, Donna continued her education earning a MS in Counseling Education in 1994.
+After receiving her undergraduate degree, Donna continued her education earning a MS in Counseling Education in 1994.
 Donna then returned to Hong Kong, where she began working as a guidance counselor in September 1995.
-Since September 1997, Donna has worked in three elementary schools, which have a total of around 2000 school kids.
+Since September 1997, Donna has worked in three elementary schools, which have approximately 2000 school kids.

 * Julianne Lindau